ivandavidov/minimal/README.md

 ### GraalVM

 The current development version of MLL partially supports [GraalVM](http://graalvm.org) (provided as overlay bundle).
 Note that the version of GraalVM in MLL is _release candidate_ which means it may not be very stable.
 Moreover, GraalVM has runtime dependencies on ``GCC`` and ``Bash`` and therefore some GraalVM feature are not supported in MLL, e.g. the ``gu`` updater and almost all GVM language wrapper scripts, including the ``R`` wrappers.
 Nevertheless, the core GVM features work fine.
-Java, Python, Ruby, Node and JS work in MLL/GraalVM environment.
-Take a look.
+Java, Python, Ruby, Node and JavaScript work in MLL/GraalVM environment.
+Great, isn't it! :)

 ![GraalVM languages](docs/www/assets/img/graal/graal_1.jpg)